scriptkitties/ansible-tinc/readme.md

 ## Usage
 The example playbook below should be pretty self explanatory.
 The `name` key is optional for nodes.
+Setting this key makes the `name` key as the name to refer to the node in tinc.
+If left empty, the short hostname will be used, which is also used as the key.

-So is the `master` key, but in order to have a functional tinc network, you need at least one of these.
+The `master` key is technically optional as well, but in order to have a functional tinc network, you need at least one of these.
 The nodes that have a `master` key will be used in the `ConnectTo` directives of the tinc configuration.

 ### Example playbook
 ```yaml